robjustice/Problock3/README.md

 If the driver slot is configured with $FF (default), then the driver scans the slots from 4 to 1 looking for the Prodos firmware signature.
 The first one it finds, it updates the DIBs with this slot and uses that until the next boot.
 If you want to use a specific slot, then if the driver slot is set to 1 to 4, then that specific slot will be used.

-For a card to work with this driver, it needs to use Indirect Indexed addressing ( (zp),Y ) to copy the data to and from the buffer.
-This is required as SOS uses the A3 extended addressing for the buffer pointer in the driver call.
-Most cards firmware seem to use this.
+This updated version converts the Enhanced indirect buffer pointer to a bank and offset within the bank.
+This is to allow cards that are not using Indirect Indexed addressing ( (zp),Y ) to move the buffer data to work.
+It moves a section of code to a low memory address that never gets bank switched, and then calls the card firmware from there.
+On return from the Card firmware, it then restores the driver bank and returns back to the driver code.
+This is modeled off the Profile driver.

 ## Compatibilty
 This has been tested with the following cards